romgrod/dater/README.md

 	date.for("yesterday") # => yyyy-mm-dd (date of yesterday)

-If the argument is nil, it will return the date of today.
+If the argument is nil, it will return nil.
+But you can initialize Dater object with 'today_for_nil' flag like:

+	date = Dater::Resolver.new("%Y-%m-%d", nil, true)

+	date.for #=> yyyy-mm-dd (date of today)

 You'll find format directives at following link: